SimpleGeek/busbook-api/README.md

 To start postgres using podman, use this command: podman run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=buspw -d postgres

 Note that the default user is 'postgres'.
-The command above starts the postgres server with the default schema of 'postgres' and a password of 'buspw'.
+The command above starts the postgres server with the default schema of 'postgres' and a password of 'buspw' of port 5432.